 A common contributor to increased wear and tear on fabric is when a fabric structure company doesn’t properly engineer their structure.
 Meaning, they apply a linear analysis when engineering the fabric structure causing the fabric to bow and take a shape in indirect proportion to the weight of environmental loads.
 This results in unnecessary repairs and replacements, sooner.

-For cold storage fabric structures, the fabric structure manufacture should apply a 3D Nonlinear analysis, meaning they should properly model the shape of the fabric under load.
+For a cold storage building, the fabric structure manufacture should apply a 3D Nonlinear analysis, meaning they should properly model the shape of the fabric under load.
 By accurately determining various environmental loads that are applied to the steel framework of the fabric structure, the optimal design of the steel is determined for your fabric building, ensuring a strong, durable, reliable structure while reducing repair or replacement costs.

-Fabric structures for cold storage are an extremely cost-efficient, energy-efficient, and time-saving alternative to traditional steel.
+Fabric structures for cold storage building facilities are an extremely cost-efficient, energy-efficient, and time-saving alternative to traditional steel.
 The durability and longevity, installation, and other cost-saving tactics allow you to carefully balance your operational demands and ROI criteria.
 With proper engineering and installation, a fabric building can last for decades.
 Calhoun Super Structure has been a leader in the fabric structures industry for more than 30 years.
 If you are interested in seeing what Calhoun can do for you, contact us today.

 You may also be interested in watching this project showcase video: Calhoun VP Series 140 x 700 for Cold Storage.